 481G Topics in Writing Studies.
 (4) Semester-long study of a topic in the theory, practice, or history of writing studies.
-Prerequisites: ENG 380 or permission of the instructor research, and administration.
 Prerequisites: ENG 380 or permission of the instructor.

 483G Editing and Reviewing.
 (3) Theory and practice of editing and reviewing documents.
 Focus on helping peers or colleagues improve their writing.
 Prerequisites: ENG 380 or permission of the instructor.